zaheerbagwan/Zaheerbagwan/README.md

 ## Hi there 👋

-# Hi, I'm Zaheer (Z1) — Aspiring Software Engineer
+# I'm Zaheer (Z1) — Aspiring Software Engineer & I am Open To Work

 ## About Me
  a passionate and self-driven software developer with a strong foundation in Java,